Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Experimental Results

+To evaluate performance, we employ the Dice Similarity Coefficient, Intersection over Union (IoU), as well as {equity-scaled segmentation performance (ESSP) metrics for both Dice and IoU—denoted as ES-Dice and ES-IoU—following \cite{tianfairseg}:}

 {where $I \in \{\text{Dice}, \text{IoU}\}$ and $A$ represents the set of all demographic groups.
-While ESSP evaluates fairness in performance across diverse demographic subgroups, it has limitations in capturing substantial performance gains for specific subgroups, particularly in the 3D radiotherapy target segmentation task.} We complement the limitation of ESSP metrics by providing quantitative analysis with violin plots, which offer a more detailed visualization of equity and performance distribution across diverse subgroups.
+ESSP is fundamentally aligned with both the demographic parity and equalized odds principles \cite{equality2016}.
+While ESSP evaluates performance fairness across diverse demographic subgroups, it has limitations in capturing substantial performance gains for specific subgroups, particularly in the 3D radiotherapy target segmentation task.} We complement the limitation of ESSP metrics by providing quantitative analysis with violin plots, which offer a more detailed visualization of equity and performance distribution across diverse subgroups.
+We also report worst-group accuracy metrics to ensure that the model's lowest performance is properly accounted for.

+To support statistical analysis for fairness evaluation, we apply bootstrapped 95\% confidence intervals (CIs) when computing both ESSP and all attribute-average metrics, resampling each subgroup and all groups with replacement over 1,000 iterations, respectively.